-(e) This section does not prevent eligible children who are currently receiving services from continuing to receive those services in future years pursuant to this chapter.

-8236.1.
-The department shall annually monitor funding used in direct classroom programs for infants and toddlers, and hours of service provided in California state preschool program services, and shall annually report to the Department of Finance and to the Legislature a statewide summary identifying the estimated funding used for infants and toddlers, and the number of preschool age children receiving part-day preschool and wraparound services, as defined in subdivision (f) of Section 8239.
-The annual report shall include a comparison to the prior year on a county-by-county basis.

-- 8238.4. (a) A family literacy supplemental grant shall be made available and distributed to qualifying California state preschool classrooms, as determined by the Superintendent, at a rate of two thousand five hundred dollars (\$2,500) per class.
+- (e) This section does not prevent eligible children who are currently receiving services from continuing to receive those services in future years pursuant to this chapter. - SEC.
+42. Section 8236.1 of the Education Code is amended to read: - 8236.1.
+The department shall annually monitor funding used in early learning programs for infants and toddlers, and hours of service provided in California state preschool program services, and shall annually report to the Department of Finance and to the Legislature a statewide summary identifying the estimated funding used for infants and toddlers, and the number of preschool age children receiving part-day preschool and wraparound services, as defined in subdivision (f) of Section 8239.
+The annual report shall include a comparison to the prior year on a county-by-county basis. - SEC.
+43. Section 8238.4 of the Education Code is amended to read: - 8238.4. (a) A family literacy supplemental grant shall be made available and distributed to qualifying California state preschool classrooms, as determined by the Superintendent, at a rate of two thousand five hundred dollars (\$2,500) per class.
 The Superintendent shall distribute the family literacy supplemental grant funds according to the following priorities: - (1) First priority shall be assigned to contractors providing California state preschool program services that contract to receive this funding before July 1, 2012.
 These programs shall receive this funding until their contract is terminated or the California state preschool program no longer provides family literacy services. - (2) Second priority shall be assigned to contractors providing California state preschool program services operating classrooms located in the attendance area of elementary schools in deciles 1 to 3, inclusive, based on the most recently published Academic Performance Index pursuant to Section 52056.
-The Superintendent shall use a lottery process in implementing this paragraph. - (b) A family literacy supplemental grant distributed pursuant to this section shall be used for purposes specified in Section 8238. - 39 (c) Implementation of this section is contingent upon funding 40 being provided for family literacy supplemental grants for
+The Superintendent shall use a lottery process in implementing this paragraph. - 39 (b) A family literacy supplemental grant distributed pursuant 40 to this section shall be used for purposes specified in Section 8238.

-California state preschool program services in the annual Budget Act or other statute.
+(c) Implementation of this section is contingent upon funding being provided for family literacy supplemental grants for California state preschool program services in the annual Budget Act or other statute.